FyonnaBoateng/DataPortfolio/content/home/hero.md

 Hi there!
 My name is Fyonna Boateng and I am a Psychology undergraduate at the University of Reading.

 I have a developing interest in the relationship between social sciences and data science/analytics.
-This portfolio will document my progress as I teach myself Python, SQL, and LaTeX .I will more specifically focus on learning how to use Python to analyse data, and potentially learn basic machine learning (ML).
+This portfolio will document my progress as I teach myself Python, SQL, and LaTeX.
+I will more specifically focus on learning how to use Python to analyse data, and potentially learn basic machine learning (ML).

 I hope to be able to make sense of scattered, heterogenous data in order to assist in making informed decisions based on human behaviour.